• Skip to primary navigation

 cutting cork board to fit a frame

-For the shadow box frame I cut the flat piece of cork to size and as you can see from the photo above I first cut the cork a little too long on one side.
+For the shadow box frame, I cut the flat piece of cork to size and as you can see from the photo above I first cut the cork a little too long on one side.
 But it’s better to be too large than too small.
-I trimmed the cork again and was planning to glue it to the sign but the cork fit so snug in the shadow box I didn’t need the glue.
+I trimmed the cork again and was planning to glue it to the sign but the cork fits so snug in the shadow box I didn’t need the glue.

 make trendy cork covered vases (2)

 And how cute is my cork decor!!
-I’ll move on to the spray painted vase/candleholder project in just a bit.
+I’ll move on to the spray-painted vase/candleholder project in just a bit.

 make cork board pins using old jewelry and tacks

 When you have a cork board you need pins for the board.
 The shiny gold brass tacks from my stash worked just fine for the cork board but gluing vintage earrings or bits of jewelry to the tack head prettied them up nicely.
-Find a painted cork board with beautiful gold tacks from my friend Sarah here.....Framed Cork Board.
+Find a painted corkboard with beautiful gold tacks from my friend Sarah here…..Framed Cork Board.

 DIY cork covered vases